Predicting Institutional Graduation Rates Using Testing and Training Data

 1. PREPARE

-Technically, we’ll focus on the core parts of doing a machine learning analysis in R. We’ll use the {tidymodels} set of R packages (add-ons) to do so, like in the first module.
-However, to help anchor our analysis and provide us with some direction, we’ll focus on the following research question as we explore this new:
+We’ll focus on the core parts of doing a machine learning analysis in R, this time bringing into the picture the key concept of training and testing data, which we deliberately omitted from the last case study.
+We’ll use the {tidymodels} set of R packages (add-ons) to do so, like in the first module.
+However, to help anchor our analysis and provide us with some direction, we’ll focus on the following research question as we explore this new approach:

 Reading: Statistical modeling: The two cultures